eloitanguy/wikidiver/README.md

 ## V1: Comparing sentences

-We compare a query sentence with a list of generated sentence of the form <entity 1> <verb> <entity 2>
+We compare a query sentence with a list of generated sentence of the form "entity 1" "verb" "entity 2"

 #### Obtaining verbs